-Getting seniors out of the house and keeping them active is essential to their physical, mental and emotional well-being.
+Getting seniors out of the house and keeping them active is essential to their physical, mental, and emotional well-being.
 You don’t need to plan a big trip or other elaborate ideas to have fun.
-Seniors can enjoy many activities around their hometowns.
+Seniors can enjoy many fun activities around their hometowns.
 We’ve put together a senior living guide that contains a list of fun activities that anyone can get started today.

 Another option for older people to enjoy free admission to events is to volunteer their services.
 They can serve as ushers for plays or concerts in exchange for free tickets to the event.
 Many small programs have limited budgets and are always willing to exchange volunteer help for a few seats to the show.

 Adult classes are available in many communities.
-These programs are often enrichment courses which teach new skills or enhance current ones.
-A senior can choose a class to refresh their knowledge or learn a new hobby.
+These programs are often enrichment courses that teach new skills or enhance current ones.
+A senior can choose a class to refresh their knowledge or try something new.
 Some ideas for fun courses:

 Drawing and painting are effective ways of improving creativity in seniors.
 They are also mental health exercises and help develop artistic skills.